-Where and when are experiments conducted?
+• Where and when are experiments conducted?

 Some of the experiments are online and you may take them any time, day or night.
-Others are held in various laboratories, mostly in Magruder Hall (across from Lee Hall and in the vicinity of the Student Union).
-For in-person experiments, you sign up for a particular time, usually during the same hours classes are held from 9-5 Monday thru Friday.
-Research alternatives are also available that can be completed via the web at your convenience.
+Others are held in various laboratories, mostly in Rice Hall located off Hardy Road across from the music building (see MAP).
+For in-person experiments you sign up for a particular time, with times usually available during the same hours classes are held (9-5 Monday thru Friday).
+Research alternatives will also be available, some of which can be completed online, whereas others will be in-person.

-How do I know how many credits I've done?
+• How do I know how many credits I've done?

 Log in to your account and click the "My Schedule/Credits" tab.